demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-directory-listing
 ***
-List the contents of a directory on the remote machine
+Lists the contents of a directory on the remote machine.

 #### Base Command